dkrajzew/c64tools/docs/mkdocs/links.md

     * <https://c64tools.readthedocs.io/en/latest/>
     * <https://krajzewicz.de/docs/c64tools/index.html>
 * The github repository is located at: <https://github.com/dkrajzew/c64tools>
+* The discussions communication channel is located at: <https://github.com/dkrajzew/c64tools/discussions>
 * The issue tracker is located at: <https://github.com/dkrajzew/c64tools/issues>
 * The PyPI page is located at: <https://pypi.org/project/c64tools/>
 * A pydoc documentation is located at: